rsinghal57/Cryptonian/README.md

 ===

 ## Directions to use :
-1. Download the git hub folder or clone it to
+1. Download the git hub folder or clone it to your local machine
 2. Simply run the jar file (JDK should be insatlled)
+3. Or open the project in any IDE and run the main class.

 ## Main features :